The low-energy limit of some exotic lattice theories and UV/IR mixing: Correlation functions

 In the continuum limit \eqref{contlimit}, only the first term $F^{(0)}(0,0,\tau)$ contributes, and we have \ie \langle e^{i\phi_{0,0} (\tau) } e^{-i \phi_{0,0} (0)}\rangle \sim \exp\left[-{ 1\over2 \mu_0 \ell_x\ell_y} \left ({ \ell_x\over a}+{\ell_y\over a}-1\right)|\tau|\right]~, \fe which is dominated by exchanging the lowest energy charged state created by $e^{i\phi}$.
 This agrees with equation (A.11) of \cite{paper1}.
 Since the two-point function of $e^{i\phi}$ is nonzero only if the two operators are located at the same point in space, unlike the analysis in Section \ref{sec:phidot}, we cannot regularize this correlator by separating the operators in $x$ or $y$.
 Rather, the short distance singularity must be regularized by the lattice spacing $a$.

 The two-point function vanishes in the limit $a\to0$, and hence the operator $e^{i\phi}$ does not act in the continuum limit.
+It is a redundant operator.
 This is consistent with our discussion of the low-energy theory in Section \ref{sec:cont}.
 Another consequence of this fact is that the $U(1)$ momentum subsystem symmetry, under which $e^{i\phi}$ is charged, is not spontaneously broken.
 Using the self-duality of the system, the same conclusion applies to the $U(1)$ winding subsystem symmetry.